innolitics/rdm/README.md

 ### Extensions

 We also support [extensions](http://jinja.pocoo.org/docs/2.10/extensions/).
-Extensions are set using the `md_extensions` configuration paramater in `config.yml`.
+Extensions are set using the `md_extensions` configuration parameter in `config.yml`.
 See the Markdown Extensions section for details about available markdown extensions.

 ## YAML Front Matter